 As demand rapidly increases, companies are having to find innovative new ways to supply enough of their products in a short amount of time.
 Despite factories and warehouses traditionally being staffed by humans, our limbs and brains can only work so fast.

-Check out our insight summary for the last year below, pulled directly from the Signal platform:
+Check out our insight summary for the last year below, pulled directly from the Signal AI platform:

 Autonomous vehicles consistently attracted the most media coverage.
 Robotics and predictive analytics both received very similar amounts of coverage, although the year ended with robotics gaining more traction.
 This was due to an increased number of companies investing in warehouse automation in the final quarter of 2018.

 Want to know more about how the media is responding to changes in transport and logistics?
-Drop me a line and let’s chat.
+Drop us a line and let’s chat.